Vortex generation in a superfluid gas of dipolar chains in crossed electric and magnetic fields

+At low density the statistics of individual molecules is not important and Fermi molecules at even $N$ binds into Bose chains as well.
+At larger densities Fermi systems may demonstrate some specific features.
+It was shown in \cite{17} that the ground state of a Fermi gas of dipolar particles in the multilayer system is a dimerized superfluid, with the Cooper pairing only between every other layer.
+The dimerized superfluid \cite{17} is a variant of the Bardin-Cooper-Schrieffer (BCS) state \cite{21}.
+BCS state corresponds to the weak coupling limit.
+The weak coupling limit can be also understood as the high density limit in a sense that the size of the Cooper pair is much larger than the average distance between the pairs.
+In the strong coupling limit the self-consistence equation for the BCS order parameter is reduced to the Schroedinger equation for the pair of particles \cite{20}.

+The situation in multilayers is more complicate.
+The BCS state is the state with only the two-body coupling.
+The 4-body, 6-body etc. coupling is out of the BCS approximation and superfluid state of chains cannot be described within the BCS approach.
+The pairing in multilayers is similar to one in many-particle barionic systems, where the transition from the BCS paired superfluid to a quartet Bose-Einstein condensation (BEC) occurs under decrease in density \cite{22}.
+By analogy with \cite{22} in multilayer dipolar Fermi gases a transition from the dimerized superfluid to the chain superfluid is expected.
+In nonuniform magnetic field that induces vortices such a transition should be accompanied with a strong increase of the vortex density.

+We would mention that multilayer ultracold polar gases are accessible now experimentally.
+In particular, in \cite{ex1} a multilayer ($N>20$) stack with polar $^{40}$K$^{87}$Rb molecules with the centre layer having more than 2000 molecules and a peak density of $3.4\cdot 10^7$ cm$^{-2}$ at $T=500$ nK was realized.
+A few-layer stack with polar $^{23}$Na$^{40}$K molecules at $T=300$ nK was realized in \cite{ex2}.
+Also it was reported recently \cite{ex3} on a realization of a degenerate three-dimensional Fermi gas of $^{40}$K$^{87}$Rb molecules at $T=50$ nK with density $n\approx 2\cdot 10^{12}$ cm$^{-3}$ and total number of molecules $3\cdot 10^4$.
+Therefore one can hope that degenerate multilayer dipole gases will be obtained soon.
+Thus, current state of art in creating, cooling and trapping of dipole gases give expectations that systems with required parameters will be realized in the nearest future.

-In summary, we have shown that crossed electric and magnetic fields can be considered as a powerful tool for the study of the superfluid behavior of multilayer dipolar gases.
-In such systems at low densities and sufficiently low temperatures the interlayer interaction may bind dipolar particles (polar molecules with dipole moments perpendicular to the layers) into long chains.
-The crossed fields applied to a superfluid gas of chains may nucleate many quantum vortices.
-The disappearance of the vortex pattern under an increase in the density or interlayer spacing can be a clear signature of the initial presence of chains which then undergo dissociation.
+In conclusion, we have shown that crossed electric and magnetic fields can be considered as a tool for the study of the phase transitions in multilayer dipolar gases.
+In such systems subjected to the electric field that aligns the dipole moments perpendicular to the layers polar molecules bind in long chains.
+At low temperature at which the gas of chains becomes the superfluid one nonuniform magnetic field with nonzero two-dimensional divergence may generate quantum vortices in a gas of chains.
+The disappearance of the vortex pattern under variation of the parameters of the system can be a signature of the initial presence of chains which then undergo dissociation.

-This work was supported by the scientific exchange project of NAS of Ukraine and CNRS France.
-We acknowledge helpful interactions and numerous discussions with G. V. Shlyapnikov.
-We acknowledge Laboratoire de Physique Th$\grave{e}$orique et Mod$\grave{e}$les Statistique Universit$\grave{e }$ Paris Sud, where this work was done, for the hospitality.